Your super is

 Green bonds - bonds issued to fund projects that have positive environmental benefits and are verified as meeting the standards set by the Climate Bonds Initiative.

 *The application of these screens varies depending on the asset class and the type of positively screened activity.
 Screens may not be applied across all asset classes or asset types.
-For more information about how and when these screens are applied, please contact hello@vervesuper.com.au or learn more about our approach to screening here.
+For more information about how and when these screens are applied, please contact hello@vervesuper.com.au or download the screening approach here.

 Investment spotlight